 Neighborhood streets are maintained by the Denver Department of Transportation and Infrastructure or the Aurora Department of Public Works.
 These streets are not plowed unless a “major snow event” is declared.

 Neighborhood sidewalks are the responsibility of the adjacent property owner or sub-association.
-When the sidewalk is located adjacent to a community park or parkway the parks manager will plow remove the snow.
-The MCA will remove snow on sidewalks adjacent to MCA parks the Denver Department of Parks and Recreation removes snow on sidewalks in Denver Parks.
+When the sidewalk is located adjacent to a community park or parkway the park's manager will remove the snow.
+The MCA will remove snow on sidewalks located in MCA-managed parks, and the Denver Department of Parks and Recreation removes snow on sidewalks located in city parks.

-Alley surfaces are to be routinely maintained by the adjacent property owner or sub-association.
-Residents and sub-associations are not permitted to shovel or plow snow in such a manner that it impacts the access of the alley by any vehicle.
-Snow should always be shoveled, plowed and stored onto the landscaping areas located within each alley.
-Residents or sub-associations found to have caused access issues due to improper snow storage can found in violation and fined the cost to cure if the MCA is required to remedy the situation.
-The MCA will plow alley "center lane" only during a “major snow event" and "Blizzards".
+Neighborhood alley surfaces are to be routinely maintained by the adjacent property owner or sub-association.
+Residents and sub-associations are not permitted to shovel or plow snow in such a manner that it impacts the access of the alley by any motor vehicle.
+Snow should always be shoveled, plowed, and stored on the landscaping areas located within each alley easement.
+Residents or sub-associations found to have caused access issues due to improper snow storage can be issued a violation notice and corresponding fine for the cost to remedy the situation if the MCA is required to do so.
+Please respect that all residents need to access their property via the rear alleys by never shoveling snow onto any alley surface.
+The MCA will plow alley "center lane" only during a “major snow event" and "blizzards".

-Although we are unable to address the complete removal of snow on the roads and through alleys, it is our goal during a major snow event to remove enough snow to allow for some level of travel in and out of the alleys.
-We will continue to address all MCA parks and pathways to ensure that they are as snow free as possible to promote pedestrian access throughout the community.
+Although we are unable to address the complete removal of snow on public streets, it is our goal during a major snow event to remove enough snow to allow for some level of travel in and out of the alleys.
+We will continue to address all MCA parks and pathways to ensure that they are as snow-free as possible to promote pedestrian access throughout the community.
 All concerns regarding travel on public streets should be directed towards Denver 311.